JonathanMEdwards/subtext10/doc/language.md

 ```
 y = x do{.address := do{.street := '12 Main St'; .city := 'Springville'}}
 ```
 Note how the block is nested: `.address := do{.street := ...}`.
-Here `.address :=` passes the current value of `x.address` as the input to the `do` block on its right, and then sets the `address` item to be the result.
+Here `.address :=` passes the current value of `x.address` as the input to the `do` block on its right, and then changes the `address` item to be the result.
 This is an example of _default inputs_.
 We saw earlier how the first call in a `do` block can take its input from the previous item before the `do` block.
-The set operation `:=` works similarly — any formula on the right will by default input from the current value of the item named on the left.
+The change operation `:=` works similarly — any formula on the right will by default input from the current value of the item named on the left.
 Thus for example:

 ```
 y = x.number := + 1
 ```
 will increment the value of the `number` item.
 Note how this looks like an _assignment statement_ in an imperative language, which modifies values “in place”.
 Subtext only modifies by creating new values, so in the above example `x` is not changed.
 Some functional languages force you to rebuild such new values “bottom up”.
 The Subtext `:=` operation does that automatically, copying an entire tree-structured value with one path inside it replaced.
 Defaulting of inputs allows a `:=` to extract the current value at a path and transform it.

-Set operations can only be done on input items, those defined with `:`, not outputs defined with '='.
+Change operations can only be done on input items, those defined with `:`, not outputs defined with '='.

 Recall that `:=` is also used when supplying the third or later inputs when calling a program.
 This is not a cooincidence.
 For example:
 ```